Topics and Speakers for 2014:

 The fire station is a unique environment.
 It must serve the dual functions of a durable and functional work space, as well as, a comfortable living environment.
 It is both a public facility that invites the public into its spaces, as well as, a space of calm that provides a place for fire fighters to relax between calls.
 It must provide spaces for social interaction, quiet living, yet direct and purposeful pathways for rapid response in the time of emergencies.
 There is a distinct gap in research regarding the livability of these spaces in regards to the dual functions of these environments and the impacts on the socio-physical well-being of fire crews.
 This research presents initial findings from a 2011 pilot-study and the use of qualitative research methods to investigate the connections between station design and crew response, in regards to the functionality and livability of the station environment.
 Specific highlights include an examination between the traditional, multi-story station and newer single-story design types.

-Training by Design Update by Mark Shoemaker, CR Architecture + Design
+Training by Design Update by Chris Pfeiffer, CR Architecture + Design

 Fire Station Floor Finish Basics by Joseph M. Mottola, VP, H2M Architects & Engineers